 Website: First Year Experience

-Sam Houston State University has developed a comprehensive, coordinated approach toward the first-year experience including first-year seminar courses, learning communities, first-year course schedule building assistance for an optimal experience, New Student Convocation, a Common Reading Program, and a comprehensive offering of leadership opportunities and support strategies for students at SHSU round out the SHSU First-Year Experience.
+Sam Houston State University has developed a comprehensive, coordinated approach toward the First-Year Experience including first-year seminar courses, learning communities, peer mentor support, and first-year course schedule building assistance for an optimal experience.
+New Student Convocation, an SHSU Common Reader program, and a comprehensive offering of leadership opportunities and support strategies for first-year students at SHSU round out the SHSU First-Year Experience.